cam-leo/cam-leo/README.md

 I’m Leo, a passionate data enthusiast with a strong foundation in Mathematics and Statistics from the University of Toronto.
 My journey in analysis has been driven by curiosity and a desire to uncover insights from data.
 Here’s a bit more about me and what I do:

-🚀 About Me
+📘 Education:

-📘 Education: Studying Mathematics and Statistics at the University of Toronto.
+Studying Mathematics and Statistics at the University of Toronto.

 💼 Projects: